This "information" corner holds informative items for the researcher, different from mere "lists",

 The archivesof the French-speaking Belgian and Luxembourg Jesuits (BML-Belgique Méridionale et Luxembourg) are equally accessible at the KADOC documentation centre, Leuven and managed by Jo Luyten.

-The archives of the Dutch Province are kept in Nijmegen, and a new description of its contents is being undertaken under the guidance of Fr.
+The archives of the Dutch Province were kept in Nijmegen, and a new description of its contents is being undertaken under the guidance of Fr.
 Paul Begheyn.
 S.J.
+In 2015, a gradual transfer of these archives to KADOC, Leuven,Belgium has started.

 Jesuits in Asia goes digital (February 05, 2009)